 1 credit (1 lec hr/wk) The dessert crowns the dinner.
-To create a fine dessert, one has to combine the skills of a confectioner, a decorator, a painter, an architect, an ice cream maker, a sculptor and a florist.
-Students will learn to develop dessert menus for the food service industry using a variety of techniques to add visual appeal to plated desserts.
-This course will be an 11-week project where students will work towards the goal of developing a complete dessert menu.
+To create a fine dessert, one has to combine skills of a baker, confectioner, decorator, painter, architect, sculptor and a florist.
+Students learn to develop dessert menus for the food service industry using a variety of techniques.
+Students will develop a complete dessert restaurant concept.